Southwestern Crustless Breakfast Tarts (Video)

 - Put the sour cream in a large glass measuring cup (or a bowl with a pour spout) and whisk the sour cream with a fork.
-Add the ground cumin, Spike Seasoning, and fresh-ground black pepper and stir to combine.
+Add the ground cumin, Spike Seasoning (affiliate link), and fresh-ground black pepper and stir to combine.

 - Then add the eggs two at a time, whisking with the fork between each pair of eggs to combine the yolks and whites and mix the eggs with the sour cream.
 (Don’t worry if the eggs and sour cream are not perfectly combined.)

 - Divide the egg mixture evenly among the tarts, pouring it over the peppers/cheese.
 Use a fork to gently stir each one so the cheese, peppers, and green onions are well-distributed in the eggs.

 - Bake tarts 25-27 minutes, or until the eggs are completely set and the top is starting to get lightly browned.
 (If you’re using a muffin pan where the wells are less than 4 inches in diameter, you might have to increase the cooking time a little.)

 - Serve hot, with a dollop of sour cream and some salsa on top if desired.